taylordotfish/pyrcb/README.md

 Sends `target` the specified message. `target` can be a channel or user.

 `listen()`
 Listens for incoming messages, calling events when appropriate.
 This method is blocking and returns when connection to the IRC server is lost.

+`listen_async(callback=None)`
+Listens for incoming messages on a separate thread, calling events when appropriate.
+This method is non-blocking and calls the optional method `callback` when connection to the IRC server is lost.